Melanocortin 1 receptor

 The melanocortin 1 receptor (MC1R), also known as melanocyte-stimulating hormone receptor (MSHR), melanin-activating peptide receptor, or melanotropin receptor, is a G protein–coupled receptor that binds to a class of pituitary peptide hormones known as the melanocortins, which include adrenocorticotropic hormone (ACTH) and the different forms of melanocyte-stimulating hormone (MSH).
 It is coupled to Gαs and upregulates levels of cAMP by activating adenylyl cyclase in cells expressing this receptor.
 It is normally expressed in skin and melanocytes, and to a lesser degree in periaqueductal gray matter, astrocytes and leukocytes.
 In skin cancer, MC1R is highly expressed in melanomas but not carcinomas.

 MC1R is one of the key proteins involved in regulating mammalian skin color and hair color.
 It is located on the plasma membrane of specialized cells known as melanocytes, which produce the pigment melanin through the process of melanogenesis.
-It works by controlling the type of melanin being produced, and its activation causes the melanocyte to switch from generating the yellow or red phaeomelanin by default to the brown or black eumelanin in replacement.
+It controls the type of melanin being produced, and its activation causes the melanocyte to switch from generating the yellow-red phaeomelanin by default to the brown-black eumelanin in replacement.

+In humans, a number of loss-of-function mutations of MC1R have been described, with redheads often having multiple individual loss-of-function mutations, but as of 2001, activating mutations that increase eumelanin synthesis have not been described.

 MC1R has also been reported to be involved in cancer (independent of skin coloration), developmental processes, and susceptibility to infections and pain.

 Functions

 Coloration in mammals

 The MC1R protein lies within the cell membrane, and is signalled by melanocyte-stimulating hormone (MSH) released by the pituitary gland.
-When activated by one of the variants of MSH, typically α-MSH, MC1R initiates a complex signaling cascade that leads to the production of the brown or black pigment eumelanin.
+When activated by one of the variants of MSH, typically α-MSH, MC1R initiates a complex signaling cascade that leads to the production of eumelanin.
 In contrast, the receptor can also be antagonized by agouti signalling peptide (ASIP), which reverts the cell back to producing the yellow or red phaeomelanin.

-The pulsatile nature of ASIP signalling through MC1R produces the characteristic yellow and black agouti banding pattern observed on most mammalian hair.
-In some species, ASIP signaling is not of a pulsative nature, but is limited to certain regions.
-This is especially conspicuous in horses, where a bay horse has black legs, mane, and tail, but a reddish body.
-A notable exception to this is human hair, which is neither banded nor particoloured, so is thought to be regulated by α-MSH signaling through MC1R exclusively.
+The yellow and black agouti banding pattern observed on most mammalian hair is caused by the pulsative nature of ASIP signalling through MC1R.
+Exceptions include particoloured bay horses, which have reddish bodies, and black legs, mane, and tail, where ASIP signaling is limited to regions instead of pulsating.
+Human hair, which is neither banded nor particoloured, is thought to be regulated by α-MSH signaling through MC1R exclusively.

-In the United States, about 25% of the population carries the mutated melanocortin 1 receptor that causes red hair.
+The prevalence of red hair in humans varies considerably worldwide.
+In the United States, about 25% of the human population carries the mutated melanocortin 1 receptor that causes red hair.
 With one in four people as carriers, the chance of two people having a child with red hair is about 2% (one in 64).
-The prevalence of red hair varies considerably worldwide.
 People with freckles and no red hair have an 85% chance of carrying the MC1R gene that is connected to red hair.
 People with no freckles and no red hair have an 18% chance of carrying the MC1R gene linked to red hair.
 Eight genes have been identified in humans that control whether the MC1R gene is turned on and the person has red hair.